Cosegregation: Limitations

+Additionally, cosegregation analysis is sensitive to threshold selection when constructing interaction networks.
+Different cutoff values used to define significant interactions can substantially alter the structure of the resulting network, affecting downstream analyses such as community detection and hub identification.

+Another limitation is that many mapping techniques capture both meaningful and random genomic contacts.
+Regions that are closer in linear genomic distance are more likely to appear correlated due to random interactions, which can inflate cosegregation scores.
+Techniques such as Genome Architecture Mapping (GAM) help mitigate some of these limitations by enabling the estimation of expected interaction frequencies and reducing noise from random contacts.
+GAM also avoids biases introduced by ligation-based methods and may require fewer samples compared to chromosome conformation capture approaches.

 Visualizations

 Matrices

 Matrices are a rectangular structured array of numbers (entries) where the entries can be summed, subtracted, multiplied, and divided using the standard math operations.
 In the case of co-segregation, Graph theory is used to see if a variable shares an edge or vertex with another variable on a network of nodes.
 Graph theory is the mathematical study of objects using pairwise relations that is shown through connected nodes called vertices that are connected to other nodes by edges.

 The image above depicts the conversion from a cosegregation matrix to an adjacency matrix is one use of a matrix in genome architecture mapping where scientists are using cryosectioning to find colocalization between DNA regions, genomes, and/or alleles.
 In that example, cosegregation is being used to describe the linkage of data to each other in terms of the distance between specific windows in a genome.
 The values in the cosegregation matrix were found using the formula above.
 Comparing windows A and B, the formula seeks to find the intersection of Nuclear Profiles between the respective windows.
 The genomic windows would be the nodes and the adjacency graph is the matrix depiction of the edges connecting each node.